jacopotagliabue/MLSys-NYU-2023/weeks/01/fundamentals.md

 # Fundamentals

 This file contains introductory documentation to the [Command Line](#command-line-basics) and [Python and Rye](#python-and-rye).
-While I encourage you to work through each section on your own computer, you should also no limit yourself to only learning what is in this document.
+While I encourage you to work through each section on your own computer, you should also not limit yourself to only learning what is in this document.
 The command line is a powerful tool, and there are many commands, tricks, and skills to learn that will make you more productive.
 Do not be afraid to search online and learn beyond this file!

 ## Command Line Basics